TRIBAL AND FOLK DANCES OF INDIA

-The tribal and folk dances of India draw the most fascinating canvas shaded with vivacity and the deep-rooted culture.
-These dances are not merely a form of dance rather a way of life for Indian people.
+The tribal and folk dances of India draw the most fascinating canvas shaded with vivacity and deep-rooted culture.
+These dances are not merely a form of dance but rather a way of life for Indian people.
 Each of them has enfolded an entrenched history and culture within itself.

-So today, let’s dive into the priceless treasure trove of Indian tribal & folk dances which manifest the captivating culture of the country in the form of melodic tunes.
+So today, let’s dive into the priceless treasure trove of Indian tribal & folk dances that manifest the captivating culture of the country in the form of melodic tunes.
 So, lace up your shoes and get on the dance floor of tribal and folk dances of India.

 WHAT ARE THE DIFFERENT FOLK DANCES IN INDIA?

 Now, it’s time to get into the unfathomable ocean of tribal and folk dances of India.
 The classification of folk dances in India is as per the state boundaries.
 Do you know any Indian folk dance names?
 No?
 Well, India has a long folk dance list but you don’t panic.
 We won’t flood your mind with all types of folk dance information.
-Here, we have listed down only the popular folk dances of India state wise.
+Here, we have listed down only the popular folk dances of India state-wise.

-Let’s begin with one of the most popular and traditional folk dances of India that has marked its presence all across India and even certain parts of the world.
+Let’s begin with one of the most popular and traditional folk dances of India that has marked its presence all across India and even in certain parts of the world.
 If you have never done the Bhangra, please don’t call yourself an Indian.
-Though Punjab is the home of this amazing folk dance, it has made the entire nation dance on its loud beats of Dhols (double-headed drums).
+Though Punjab is the home of this amazing folk dance, it has made the entire nation dance to its loud beats of Dhols (double-headed drums).

 Bhangra doubles the joy of any special occasion in Punjab.
-However, you’ll witness it in its full splendor in Vaisakhi festival during harvest season.
+However, you’ll witness it in its full splendor in the Vaisakhi festival during harvest season.
 Bhangra is a folk dance that can get pretty loud.

 A Dhol and Chimta are the requisite musical instruments for Bhangra.
 It has its own set of traditional dresses too.
 Men generally wear Kurta and Tehmat.
 As usual, a turban completes their look.
 Girls wear long flowing clothes accompanied by a set of elegant jewelry.